jack-kerins/finance-portfolio/README.md

 I'm transitioning into FP&A from an operations and account management background, currently pursuing a Master of Science in Finance at San Diego State University (expected 2028).
 My professional experience includes managing operations within a $27M ARR business unit at MTS, where I worked closely with internal finance teams on reporting, vendor management, and cost analysis.

-This portfolio reflects the technical skills I'm building to complement that business experience and make the move into an analyst role.
+This portfolio reflects the technical skills I'm building to complement that business experience and make the move into a Financial Analyst role.

 ---